 He writes a rugby column for The Daily Telegraph and is a regular broadcaster on Talksport.

-He works for the BBC as a rugby commentator on TV and Radio Five Live.
+Furthermore, he works for the BBC as a rugby commentator.

 Brian Moore remains as one of the UK’s leading rugby after-dinner speakers.